Showing posts with label Peppermint. Show all posts

 Profiteroles Menthe Pépites de Chocolat et son Chocolat Chaud – Profiteroles, French choux puff pastry balls with sweet, custard or ice-cream fillings covered with mint chocolate chips and a hot chocolate sauce.
 (Pépites in your French-English dictionary may correctly translate as nuggets, but chicken nuggets including those Chicken McNuggets offered in the over 1,000 branches of McDonald’s France, will be on the French menus as Croquettes de Poule).

-Day trip with traditional English fish and chips
+Traditional English fish and chips

 Accompanied by mushy peas with a mint accent,